-Most people who sign a mortgage don't intend to walk away from it.
-Still, unforeseen circumstances -- huge medical bills, lost jobs, divorce or eroding property values -- can overwhelm even the best-intentioned borrower.
+Few people who sign a mortgage intend to walk away from it.
+Still, unforeseen circumstances — huge medical bills, lost jobs, divorce or eroding property values — can overwhelm even the best-intentioned borrower.

 The foreclosure spiral begins when your loan payment becomes 16 days overdue.
 At that point, your mortgage servicer will try to contact you to work out a repayment schedule to bring your loan current.